ra5hard/_virtiserv/index.md

 @thakasErikaselassie_kelly
-​​@2chainz i said magicity people are genocidal maniacs... if i find a girl like me will you conspire to kidnap her and charm her into sex ? @SupervisorHollyJMitchell @AtlantaNewsFirst @Essencemag
+​​@2chainz i said magicity pple are genocidal maniacs... if i find a girl like me will you conspire to kidnap her and charm her into sex ? @SupervisorHollyJMitchell @AtlantaNewsFirst @Essencemag

 @Supadupacee